 We have all felt it.
 Inflation is soaring, and many things have increased in price.
 This makes it harder for many of us to make ends meet, and many employees expect an immediate and corresponding increase in wages.
-What can HR do to ensure engaged employees when inflation rises and wages are under pressure?
+In today’s tight labour market, rising wage pressure is one of the biggest dilemmas HR teams face, balancing competitive pay with organisational cost pressures, all while keeping engagement high.

 Go to: |